 Coping with a family member that has addiction issues is difficult at any time, but especially more so during the holidays.
 It is important to remember that you cannot force a family member into treatment.

 The individual has to decide to take the steps to enter into treatment.
-Fortunately, our family therapy program is here to guide family members during treatment and afterwards as the family heals.
+Fortunately, our family therapy program is here to guide family members during treatment and afterward as the family heals.
 It is a slow process for family members, just as it is for the person that experiences addiction to alcohol or other drugs.

 Help for Addiction at San Antonio Recovery Center